jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_app.md

 ## Name our project and app

 !!! danger
-    One you choose a name, stick with it.
+    Once you choose a name, stick with it.
 Changing your project name or app name after it has been installed can lead your code failing with `ModuleNotFound` errors.

-!!! tip
-    This step is optional and where many mistakes happen.
-If you run into errors below, try restarting your project from scratch and leaving the default app names.

 ** Name the project **